 Revenue from other sources consists of late fees and other income, principally the Corporation's brokerage business.
-For the year ending December 31, 2018, revenues from other sources totaled \$48,217 compared to \$53,698 for the year ending December 31, 2017.
-Revenues decreased due to a decrease in late fees and other income earned.
+For the year ending December 31, 2019, revenues from other sources totaled \$156,436 compared to \$48,217 for the year ending December 31, 2018.
+Revenues increased due to increased traction in the Corporation's brokerage business.